 And so comes 9:30 PM of 3/11/17, where [adult swim] livestreams a marathon of the season premiere.
 And so, I shall do my duty as an “unprofessional” to review Season 5.
 And my reviewing style: FULL of spoilers.
 So if you haven’t seen the episodes yet, get the hell out of here and WATCH THEM.
 Or if you don’t care or have already watched them, keep reading.

 For those who have already seen the teaser footage of Season 5, you will be seeing some familiar stuff.
-A family of aliens was attacked by Aku’s beetle drones until a masked badass with a motorcycle comes charging in and wrecks their shit.
+A family of emoji aliens was attacked by Aku’s beetle drones until a masked badass with a motorcycle comes charging in and wrecks their shit.
 This segment is well animated and the masked warrior demonstrates some really impressive choreography, until the final reveal that he is a much older Samurai Jack.
-But not exactly the Jack we knew, but a much more tech savvy and discouraged Jack who can now use modern weaponry.
+But not exactly the Jack we knew, but a much more tech savvy and jaded Jack who can now use modern weaponry.
 For fifty years, he had been stuck in Aku’s futuristic world.

 So Jack saves the alien family and goes on his merry way.
 Then we get a series of sub-plots: Jack losing his sanity due to his strong guilt in failing his destiny (possibly caused by a third party), a cultist band of seven women assassins being raised specifically to kill Jack, Jack having lost his trusty Infinity -1 sword, and a battle between Jack and “Aku’s most favorite assassin, babe.”